rajsiddarth/Association_rules/Readme.md

-# Uns

--Learn how to convert to and read transactional data

--Calculate Support, Confidence and lift
+# Unsupervised Learning :Association Rules

+## Project 1
+### Dataset

-1. Titanic data set
+Using the Titanic data set consisting of features such as :
-Features used :
 Class:Passenger Class

 Sex: Male or Female

 Age: Customer Age

 Survived : Did the passenger Survive ?

+-Learn how to convert to and read transactional data

+-Calculate Support, Confidence and lift

 2. Flight Delays Data set